singnet/dev-portal/docs/ai-consumers/paypal.md

 This waiting period is known as Curative process.
 Only after the successful it has been approved; the service becomes available in the Marketplace.

 **Note**: You can also go to the Marketplace and pay the price through Paypal.
-I such case, the entire process is preformed at the background automatically for you.
+I such case, the entire process is managed at the background automatically for you.

 The protofile  information associated IPFS hash are so complex to understand.
 But because they are part of the UI, it becomes user-friendly way to build the  UI components around a service and host it on SingularityNET platform.